Stay warm, stay smart!

-How the cold weather affects your usage
+How the cold weather affects your energy use

-Cold weather plays a major role in increasing your gas usage, which can have a big impact on your bill.
+Cold weather plays a major role in increasing your natural gas usage, which can have a big impact on your bill.
 Understand how:

 During colder months, your heating system has to work longer to maintain the indoor temperature.
 Every degree lower on your thermostat can save you money!